IB Engineering IA Project Ideas: A Complete Guide for 2026

-By |Last Updated: January 16, 2026|
+By |Last Updated: July 12, 2026|

 IB Engineering IA success hinges on three factors: (1) topic selection with genuine user need, (2) rigorous prototyping and testing, (3) depth in evaluation.
 2025 data shows 27% of students lose 2-4 marks on Personal Engagement alone because topics lack personal relevance.
-Another 35% lose 3-6 marks on Evaluation by skipping depth discussion on limitations and improvements.isb+1
+Another 35% lose 3-6 marks on Evaluation by skipping depth discussion on limitations and improvements. isb+1

 This guide provides 12 high-impact project ideas, the 5-step execution framework, and a month-by-month timeline for May/November 2026 submission.
+If you need support working through any of these concepts, consider connecting with an engineering tutor who can guide you through the IA process.

 The IA Trap: Generic topics like “Design a Robot” lose marks immediately.
 IB examiners reward user-centered design: topics that solve real problems for real people.